 - Another factor that you need to consider before purchasing a property is the building code that the municipality has for modular construction.
 Although it has grown in popularity over the years, local authorities may still prevent you from building one in their jurisdiction.

-In the past, people thought that modular structures were inferior products and would think of it as a glorified army barracks.
+In the past, people thought that modular structures were inferior products and would think of them as glorified army barracks.
 It remained a common perception until today, despite the advancement in production and improvement in quality.
 That’s why there are still restrictions for modular homes in some municipalities.

 These are two crucial factors that you need to consider before you even start looking for land.
 They should come together because even if the municipality allows you to have a modular facility, you still can’t have it if your land has an irregular shape.
 It’s the biggest reason why many people, despite knowing its advantages, still can’t start building a modular facility.